 - Add a few slices of cucumber to a glass of iced water or a spritzer for a refreshing taste.
 A few slices also make a good addition to a gin and tonic!

 - Finely dice peeled cucumber and simmer gently in a little stock and white wine.
 Stir in cream and chopped tarragon to finish.
 Makes a great sauce to serve with fish, chicken or over roasted vegetables or pasta.

 - Bake peeled cucumber in thick slices in a baking dish, drizzled with olive oil (or dotted with butter).
 Season lightly and add some fresh dill or fennel.
-Cover with foil and bake at 190°C (170°C fan oven, gas 5) for 25-30 minutes.
+Cover with foil and bake at 190°C (170°C fan oven, gas mark 5) for 25-30 minutes.